-Stephen Harris is a University Lecturer at the Leiden University Centre for the Study of Religion.
+Stephen Harris is a University Lecturer at the Institute for Philosophy.

 Fields of interest